Is Google Analytics Legal in Norway? Cookie Consent, the New Law, and What Changed

 Until January 2025, Norway had the weakest cookie consent standard in the entire EEA.
 Browser settings counted as valid consent.
+In plain English: doing nothing counted as saying yes.
 While Austria, France, and Italy were ruling Google Analytics illegal, Norwegian websites could technically claim their visitors had "consented" by not changing their default Chrome preferences.
 That loophole is closed.
 The new ekomloven took effect on New Year's Day 2025, and Datatilsynet is already sanctioning sites that haven't caught up.
+Here's the full picture as I read it in July 2026.

 - Norway had the weakest cookie consent standard in the EEA until January 1, 2025.
 The old ekomloven allowed browser settings as consent.
 The new § 3-15 requires explicit, GDPR-grade opt-in for all analytics cookies, with no exemptions.